lynEcho/NBR-fairness/README.md

 ## Evaluation
 Once we got the reommended basket of the model/algorithm on all datasets, you can use our scripts in the evalution folder to evaluate fairness and accuracy of these NBR methods.
-To apply to NBR scenarios, we made a little modification to the implementation from https://github.com/BoiseState/rank-fairness-metrics
+To apply to NBR scenarios, we made a little modification to the fairness implementation from https://github.com/BoiseState/rank-fairness-metrics

 ### Performance